NicolasHug/nicolashug.github.io/about.md

 I developed (and now maintain) [Surprise](http://surpriselib.com), a Python library to build and analyze recommender systems.

-I got my PhD in Machine Learning from <a href="https://www.irit.fr/?lang=en">IRIT</a> lab in Toulouse, France.
+I got my PhD ([pdf link](http://nicolas-hug.com/assets/phd.pdf)) in Machine Learning from <a href="https://www.irit.fr/?lang=en">IRIT</a> lab in Toulouse, France.
 The goal of my PhD was to study the empirical behaviour of analogical classifiers (somewhat related to k-NN classifiers) and to exhibit some of their theoretical properties.
 My supervisors were [Henri Prade](https://www.irit.fr/~Henri.Prade/), [Gilles Richard](https://www.irit.fr/~Gilles.Richard/), and Mathieu Serrurier.
 Some of my main publications so far are: